NKU-DSC/RTrainingMaterials/R_Tutorials/02_Github_and_RStudio.md

 Github and RStudio
 ------------------

+### Creating a Git Enabled RStudio Project

 Before we get going, we have one last little bit of setup to do, and that's connecting our git to RStudio.
-In RStudio, go to Tools &gt; Global Options &gt; Git/SVN, and there you should see a menu option that says "Git executable".
+In RStudio, go to `Tools > Global Options > Git/SVN`, and there you should see a menu option that says "Git executable".
 Click browse, and find your git.exe on your computer.
 If you are on Windows, it should be in a similar file path to what you see in the below screen shot, or on Mac it should be in either `/usr/bin/git`, `/usr/local/bin/git`, or `/usr/local/git/bin/git`.
 Find yours, and hit OK at the bottom of the menu.
+You will only need to do this part once.

 ``` r
 knitr::include_graphics('figures/GitGlobalOption.png')